nickrtorres/cecs342-lab/00/fe.md

 ```

 If the character `~` does not exist in our language, then the lexer can return
-an error that indicates that there is a lexical program with the program --
+an error that indicates that there is a lexical error in the program -- namely,
-namely, the existence of the `~` character in the program.
+the existence of the `~` character in the program.

 ## Syntax Analysis